 The first contest ran between November 2013 and February 2014.
 Then as now a panel of three judges, consisting of published writers and academics, reviewed all the stories and short-listed the best five in each of the four categories.
 A book each containing all 20 short-listed stories was published and the winners and runners-up in each category announced at an award ceremony held at La Librairie Kléber on 15 April 2014.

-The organizing committee was so pleased with the success of this initial effort that it organized the competition several more times.
+The organizing committee was so pleased with the success of this initial effort that it organized one the next year, and every year since except for last year.

 This year’s competition

-The eighth annual short story competition will accept entries between 1 December 2020 and midnight on 12 February 2021.
-After a period of time for judging, winner selection, and book production, the eighth annual Awards Ceremony will take place.
+The ninth annual short story competition will accept entries between 1 January 2023 and midnight on 24 February 2023.
+After a period of time for judging, winner selection, and book production, the ninth annual Awards Ceremony will take place.

-This year’s ceremony will be on Saturday, April 17, 2021, from 2:30 to 4:30 p.m.
+For the first time in three competitions, this year’s ceremony will be held in person on Saturday, 13 May, 2023.
+(The time and location will be posted shortly.)
 There, the winners will be announced and the book of short-listed entries will be released.
-Because of the COVID-19 pandemic, the Organizing Committee has proactively decided to once again conduct the Awards Ceremony online.
-Details on access to the ceremony will be published as the date of the event approaches.
+More details on the ceremony will be published as the date of the event approaches.

 Criteria for judging entries